Kitselas Treaty and Kitsumkalum Treaty Negotiations

 What’s next

-The First Nations and the provincial and federal governments will conduct ongoing public engagement during this period, so everyone who is potentially impacted by the treaties is kept informed.
-Canada and B.C. will also continue its consultation process with neighbouring First Nations during this period.
+The parties will conduct ongoing public engagement during this period, so everyone who is potentially impacted by the treaty is kept informed.
+For the treaty to be fully ratified and come into effect, Canada and B.C. will also need to have met their duty to consult with neighbouring First Nations.
+This process currently remains ongoing.

 Make sure to sign-up for email updates to find out about future engagement opportunities and key milestones in treaty negotiations: Kitselas.Kitsumkalum@gov.bc.ca.